 Pursuant to Act 261 of March 18, 2015 on Universities (the University Act) with subsequent changes, the following curriculum for the Master's programme in Operations and Innovation Management is stipulated.
-The programme also follows the Framework Provisions and the Examination Policies and Procedures for the Faculties of Engineering, Science and Medicine.
+The programme also follows the Joint programme regulations and the Examination Policies and Procedures for the Faculties of Engineering, Science and Medicine.